edtky/mini-musical-neural-net/README.md

 3. Open the iPython Notebooks and follow the tutorial inside.

 ## Data to train model
-Notewise text files of piano, jazz, and chamber (piano & violin)
+Notewise text files of piano, jazz, and chamber (piano & violin) can be downloaded here:

 ## Basic Model Pipeline